omeka/omeka-s-enduser/docs/content/items.md

 **Owner**

-The ownership of an item is usually assigned to the user account which creates the item.
+The ownership of an item is usually assigned to the user account that creates the item.
 You can use this dropdown to reassign ownership.
 The dropdown will load the user names (not email addresses) of users in the installation.
-Select a new user and save changes.
+Select a new user and save your changes.

 ### Visibility
 Use the **make public/private** button (eye icon) to set whether the item is visible to the public or only to users of the Omeka S system.